arialdomartini/arialdomartini.github.io/_posts/type-level-development/2024-03-15-type-cardinality.md

 How can this possibly be useful?
-Let me use a specific example, which gives me the chance to introduce an often negletted code smell and a resolution that goes in direction of type-modelling: Boolean Blindness.
+Let me use a specific example, which gives me the chance to introduce an often negletted code smell and a resolution that goes in direction of type-modelling: [Boolean Blindness](/boolean-blindness).

-This deserves a post on its on.
-I promise I'm publishing it soon.

 (If you are even lightly curious to read the next post, I reached my
 goal: theory is a way to improve practice).